The Jackass Narcissist.

 They just disappear for good.

-This is a favorite tactic of many narcissists, sociopaths and psychopaths.
+This is a favorite tactic of many narcissists, sociopaths, and psychopaths.

 They see this behavior as the ultimate sign of power.